January 13, 2016 | By: Uniting Parents/Coalition of Health Services, Inc.

 Categories: Family Support

 Texas Hands and Voices helps families find the resources and information they need to improve communication and educational goals for their children.
-The organization is made up of parents, professionals, children, and adults who are deaf or hard of hearing and community members connected by deafness.
+The organization is made up of parents, professionals, children and adults who are deaf or hard of hearing and community members connected by deafness.

 Hands and Voices is a place to explore options and learn from others.
 They provide support across the state.
 Their services include outreach, conferences, advocacy support, parent-to-parent networking, newsletters and much more.

-Texas Hands and Voices offers Guide by Your Side, a program also known as GBYS.
-Guide by Your Side and Hands and Voices mission is to provide support in a fair manner to families with children who are deaf or hard of hearing.
-Specially trained “guides” work directly with families to provide the kind of support that can only come from someone who has walked the same path.
-Families and guides share direct experience and knowledge.
+Texas Hands and Voices offers Guide by Your Side™, a program also known as GBYS™.
+GBYS™ and Hands and Voices’ mission is to provide support in a fair manner to families with children who are deaf or hard of hearing.
+Specially trained guides work directly with families to provide the kind of support that can only come from someone who has walked the same path.
+Families and guides share their experiences and knowledge.

 Hands and Voices has a national quarterly newsletter, The Communicator.
-You can also connect with Hands and Voices through Facebook, Twitter and more.
+You can also connect with Hands and Voices through Facebook, X (formerly Twitter), Instagram and YouTube.
 They offer webinars and workshops, Tuesday Talk discussions (monthly chat), a parent video training series and more.
 Spanish language resources are also available.

-For more information or to request services, visit Guide by Your Side or call the GBYS coordinator at 512-462-5738.
-Be sure to visit Texas Hands and Voices, too.
-Their contact number is 936-463-TXHV (8948).
+For more information or to request services, visit or email the GBYS™ coordinator at [email protected].
+Their contact number is 936-463-8948 (936-463-TXHV).

 Categories: Family Support